The Neighborhood School is a community School District 1 (CSD 1) School of Choice.

 The Neighborhood School provides a lively and diverse educational community.
 We see our diversity as one of our great strengths.
 In our mixed age, heterogeneous classroom, children of many different backgrounds learn to become part of a community that fosters not only tolerance but also true respect for all people.

 The spirit of our founding by teachers, the director and parents is an important theme for everything that we do.
 Family involvement is vital and we encourage you to contribute to the school in any number of ways and share your opinions about the school decisions.

 Our school has 13 classes spanning pre-kindergarten to 5th grade.
 Our classes are grouped in multi-age configurations to allow each child to develop both academic and leadership skills.
 (See section on Class Placement for more about multi-age grouping) This also allows the children and teachers to know each other and work together over a longer period of time.
-We have physical education, technology and Spanish instruction for all children.
-Arts collaborations includes the PTA supported Studio in a School, the MILES program of the Third Street Music School and Dance for Life program of Arts Connection.
+We have physical education, science and Spanish instruction for all children.
+Arts collaborations includes the PTA supported Studio in a School, the Partners@3rd program of the Third Street Music School and dance with Notes in Motion.